 Our family loves to get up early Christmas morning to open gifts.
 Before starting with our main Christmas morning breakfast, we like to start out with a little treat to have with our coffee or hot chocolate.
-I started making this festive almond paste yeast bread, in the form of a Christmas wreath, several years ago as one of our morning pastry choices.
+I started making this festive Christmas wreath bread several years ago as one of our morning pastry choices.
 It is one of my husband and my favorites.

 This bread is not hard to make but it is a little time consuming.
 However, it is great to make while you have other baking projects going on.
 I usually dedicate a whole day to making cookies and bread and that way there isn’t any wasted time while waiting for bread dough to rise.